Jack112-create/CI-Portfolio-Project-2/README.md

 * As a user, I want a message to appear, notifying me of the round winner.
 * As a user, I want to be able to navigate throughout multiple game screens and back to the home screen.
 * As a user, I want to be notified if I have won or lost the game.
-* As a user, I want to be able to toggle the game audio.
+* As a user, I want to be able to toggle the game audio on and off.

 ### Site Goals